| |

 • Take care of your shoes.
 When you buy, buy quality – they last longer and can be fixed.
 I have been walking only with Ecco’s shoes for maybe twenty years, and they do last long and are easy and inexpensive to repair by shoemakers.

-• Do at least yearly a checkup on your car, bike, baby trolley, or whatever you drive, and take time to clean well add oils, and check the gear.
+• Do at least yearly a checkup on your car, bike, baby trolley, or whatever you drive, and take time to clean well, add oils, and check the gear.
 It is cheaper to maintain than let one problem cause another bigger problem.

 4. Be intentional instead of unplanned

-When you plan ahead you have fewer options to step out of your food budget.
-With planning you have also less food waste which is money in the trash.
-Directly.
 Keep your eyes open in your kitchen to what you could do differently or use later to do something else.
-Follow your spending habits in grocery shopping and what goes into the compost.
-Buy or make less that next time.
+Follow your spending habits in grocery shopping, and what goes into the compost.
+Buy or make less the next time.
 Freeze the extra meal if you know that you won’t be eating it the next day.
-Do not make too tight monthly budget, that will just make the mind game harder when you overstep.
+Do not make a too tight monthly budget, that will just make the mind game harder when you overstep.
 Make it realistic and find ways to save simple ways to get financial security.

 • Buy bulk food that you use often.
 For example, spices, rice, or other dry storage items are way cheaper in bulk when you get the lowest prices per kilo.
+Check the prices from your local framers to see if you can save money by shortening the food miles.

 • Buy whole foods instead of ready-made.
 Takes more time, but you get more food with less money when cooking from scratch.